 Still, putting the substance into your vagina may seem like an extreme step.
 When I called Mary Jane Minkin, MD, a practising OB/GYN and professor at Yale School of Medicine, to ask her opinion of the product, I thought for sure she'd be aghast.
 But...

 "It's not totally insane," Dr. Minkin says, to my surprise.
 "There are suggestions that CBD can help with muscle cramps, and certainly if you're inserting something into the vagina you're going to get it in close proximity to the uterus," she continues.
 "There's not much data, but I doubt that it's terribly harmful."
 The one piece of advice she'd give a patient who wanted to try these CBD-coated products out would be to maybe not drive after using them, just to be on the safe side.

 While more research needs to be done regarding the effects of CBD suppositories against menstrual pain (there are some clinical trials in the works), there's enough anecdotal evidence for some doctors to suggest that they may work.

 Unlike tampons, CBD suppositories don't necessarily need to be cleared by the FDA since they are classified as supplements.
 Currently, the only form of CBD that's approved by the FDA is Epidiolex, a prescription-strength oil used to treat epilepsy.
 Last spring, the FDA even warned some CBD companies about the claims they were making about their products.

-A word of caution: It's probably not be the brightest idea to try and create your own CBD tampon with oil, or insert any CBD products that aren't made to go up inside you like that.
+A word of caution: it's probably not the brightest idea to try and create your own CBD tampon with oil, or insert any CBD products that aren't made to go up inside you like that.
 Be safe, and if you're in doubt, reach for the heating pad.